Rakesh9100/CalcDiverse/Calculators/Tile-Calculator/README.md

 ## Description :-

-Tile Calculator is a simple  calculator that calculates the no.of tiles required for a given area.
+Tile Calculator is a simple calculator that calculates the number of tiles required for a given area.

 ## Tech Stacks :-